Romantics Anonymous: Plot

-Angélique is a young French woman who suffers from social anxiety disorder and is afraid of just about everything.
+Angélique is a young French woman who has social anxiety disorder and is afraid of just about everything.
 She regularly attends a support group for other people like her.
-Jean-René, who owns a small manufacturer of chocolate called the Chocolate Mill, also suffers from social anxiety, and is afraid of many things, particularly intimacy.
+Jean-René, who owns a small manufacturer of chocolate called the Chocolate Mill, also has social anxiety, and is afraid of many things, particularly intimacy.
 The Chocolate Mill is failing because it makes a plain, old-fashioned kind of chocolate that no longer sells well.

 Angélique had attended pastry school to fulfill her dream of becoming a chocolate maker.
 However, her anxiety prevented her from being able to answer questions or write exams.
 Luckily, a fellow sufferer of social anxiety disorder, Mr. Mercier, hired her to make chocolates for his tearoom and shop, Mercier Sweetshop.
 For Angélique to remain anonymous, Mr. Mercier told his customers that the chocolates were made by a hermit who lived in seclusion in the mountains.
 She thrived there for seven years.

 When Mr. Mercier dies, Angélique applies for a job at the Chocolate Mill.
 Due to some misunderstandings, Jean-René hires her as a sales representative.
 When Angélique realizes that the company will go bankrupt if they do not improve the quality of their chocolate, she helps the other employees in making a new line of chocolate, claiming she has a way to communicate with the hermit chocolate maker.

 At the same time, Angélique and Jean-René fall in love, but have substantial difficulties expressing their feelings and developing their relationship due to their fears and anxieties.

 In the meantime, the other Chocolate Mill employees grow suspicious about Angélique's "connection" with the famous secret chocolate maker.
 Ultimately, with a little help from the other Chocolate Mill employees and Angélique's support group, Angélique is revealed as the hermit chocolate maker, and the Chocolate Mill becomes successful.
 Jean-René and Angélique finally consummate their relationship.
 The couple find an alternative way of coping with the stresses of wedding and remain together forever after.